koutsosg/iml-network/README.md

 This is where Hasura's console proves useful once again.
 It offers a raw SQL functionality, allowing us to write and execute SQL code to build the necessary tables efficiently.

-## Chapter 6: Dashboard

-Now it's time to decide how the admin dashboard will function.
-First, we need to initialize the basic structure.

-### Functionality

-Once the admin logs in, they will be able to edit the network page data (this part will be kept for later).
-Below that, we will add a section for selecting a podcast.

-Under the **My Podcasts** header, the data returned from our database will display as "Podcast1 name" for the first RSS feed link, and "Podcast2 name" for the second.
-(For now, we will manually add test data to Hasura.)
-These will be clickable buttons that redirect to a link such as `/dashboard/podcast/`slug`, where the admin can edit the podcast’s details.

-Below the podcast data, the admin will also be able to select individual episodes.
-Each selected episode will redirect to a link like `/dashboard/podcast/`slug`/episode/`id`, allowing further editing of the episode's details.

-To achieve this structure, we will use **Dynamic Routes** from Next.js.

-## Chapter 7: Graphql Mutation
+## Chapter 6: Graphql Mutation

-In order to be able to do mutations we need to fix the client provider for urql amd securely authenticate requests from the admin dashboard to Hasura, we implemented JSON Web Tokens (JWT) to handle authorization for GraphQL queries and mutations.
+In order to be able to do mutations we need to fix the client provider for urql and securely authenticate requests from the admin dashboard to Hasura, we implemented JSON Web Tokens (JWT) to handle authorization for GraphQL queries and mutations.

 ### Setting Up JWT Authentication